 Gubbio is a well-preserved medieval hill town in the Umbria region of central Italy.
 Gubbio's compact center has a good selection of medieval, Gothic, and Renaissance monuments built of gray limestone and have great views over the beautiful countryside.
 Just outside the town is a Roman amphitheater.

+Gubbio is in Umbria, twenty-five miles northeast of Perugia (see Umbria map) and about 40 miles south of Urbino in the neighboring Marche region.
 The town is beautifully set on the lower slopes of Mt.
 Ingino.

 The closest train station is Fossato di Vico, about 12 miles away.
 Buses connect Gubbio with the station and other nearby towns.
 If you're traveling by car, take the scenic SS298 road between Perugia and Gubbio.
 There's also bus service between Perugia and Gubbio.
 Buses arrive in Gubbio at Piazza Quaranta Martiri.
 Umbria has a small airport at Perugia with flights from Europe and the UK.
 Gubbio is about 124 miles from Rome Fiumicino airport.